Restoring Tidal Wetlands at Winter Lake

 Replacing tide gates and restoring wetlands offers improved habitat for juvenile salmon and other species.

 Tidal wetlands and estuaries—where rivers and oceans meet—are ecologically critical habitats, providing juvenile salmon, among other species, with the much-needed space to grow strong and healthy.
-Replacing failing tide gates and restoring tidal wetlands to improve estuary condition is shown to have tremendous impacts on fish populations and health, in addition to water quality.
+However, recent research shows less than 15% of this historic habitat remains on the West Coast.

 We've installed innovative new tide gates at Winter Lake on the Coquille River that allow for fish passage and for agricultural fields to be flooded for juvenile salmon when they need it.
 But we've got a lot more work to do.
 There are an estimated 3,000 tide gates in Oregon—1,500 along the coast and 1,500 on the Columbia River—that may be negatively impacting fish passage and juvenile salmon habitat.
 With your support, we are committed to restoring the tidal wetlands salmon need to thrive.